ishiigos/SpiderIdentification/README.md

 ![unnamed](https://user-images.githubusercontent.com/75872231/234970361-5362d218-2b9e-4761-9da9-61080faae2e0.png)

 Note: Once the key has been initialized, it can be used indefinitely.
-It may stop working in case the API has been stopped using Ctrl + C in the terminal window, or the run time has been stopped.
+It may stop working in case the API has been stopped using Ctrl + C in the terminal window, or the run time has been force stopped.